deeplogicai/fullstack_assignment/README.md

 ## 1. Building APIs
 You must complete the following using Python and Django framework (any database of your choice).
 The APIs should cover the following bare minimum -
 - User authentication
-- A table consisting of restaurant details (id, name, address); another table containing dishes (id, name, thumbnail path); and a final table restuarant dish mapping (restuarant_id, dish_id)
+- A table consisting of restaurant details (id, name, address); another table containing dishes (id, name, thumbnail path); and a final table restuarant dish mapping (restuarant_id, dish_idasasa

 Points to note -
 - Bonus points for using any database other than sqlite.
 (Preferred PostgreSQL).